laravel/docs/homestead.md

 ### Bash Aliases

-To add Bash aliases to your Homestead box, simply add to the `aliases` file in the root of the Homestead directory.
+To add Bash aliases to your Homestead box, simply add to the `aliases` file in the root of the `~/.homestead` directory.

 ### Launch The Vagrant Box

-Once you have edited the `Homestead.yaml` to your liking, run the `vagrant up` command from the Homestead directory in your terminal.
+Once you have edited the `Homestead.yaml` to your liking, run the `homestead up` command in your terminal.
 Vagrant will boot the virtual machine, and configure your shared folders and Nginx sites automatically!
+To destroy the machine, you may use the `homestead destroy` command.
+For a complete list of available Homestead commands, run `homestead list`.

 Don't forget to add the "domains" for your Nginx sites to the `hosts` file on your machine!
 The `hosts` file will redirect your requests for the local domains into your Homestead environment.
 On Mac and Linux, this file is located at `/etc/hosts`.
 On Windows, it is located at `C:\Windows\System32\drivers\etc\hosts`.
 The lines you add to this file will look like the following: